Report: Emissions Control Areas can Prevent Premature Deaths

 “Now that there is clear evidence for significant socio-economic benefits there is no excuse to further postpone an implementation.
 Any delay let people suffer longer than necessary and that is not acceptable at all.”

-For more information on the report, please visit: https://en.nabu.de/imperia/md/content/nabude/verkehr/hg_mediterranean_eca_final.pdf
+For more information on the report and its findings, please visit: https://en.nabu.de/imperia/md/content/nabude/verkehr/hg_mediterranean_eca_final.pdf